bitcoinwords/bitcoinwords.github.io/_pages/support.md

       author_profile: true
 ---

 The posts and journals published here have been carefully curated and transcribed as a true labor of love.
-If you've found this content useful, consider making a contribution.

-## Send a donation
+## Donations
 Any Bitcoin donation is appreciated but unnecessary.
 This project will march on with or without your contribution.
 If I could do this full time I would!

 ### Lightning Donation